tapted/pub-dartlang/app/doc/index.markdown

 ## Importing code from a dependency

 Now that you have a dependency wired up, you want to be able to use code from it.
+Typically this is done by referring to the file at location `packages\package_name\specific_file_name`.

-To access a library in a another package, you will import it using the `package:` scheme:
+In Dart though you can import it using the `package:` scheme:

 {% highlight dart %}
 import 'package:transmogrify/transmogrify.dart';